 It may be difficult for people to distinguish between a scratchy throat and a sore throat.
 Scratchy throats may feel more itchy or irritated.
 Most people also will attempt to relieve a scratchy throat by coughing or rubbing their tongue against the roof of their mouth generating a clucking sound.
 On the other hand, sore throats feel painful and people usually feel pain when swallowing.
 Let’s find out what may be causing these scratchy throats below.

-Instead of Coronavirus, Is My Scratchy Throat a Symptom From Allergies?
+Is My Scratchy Throat a Symptom From Allergies?

 Another cause of a scratchy or sore throat may be due to a new onset of the common cold.
 A sore or scratchy throat may be an early symptom of the common cold.
 Because respiratory viruses are inhaled, they enter the nose or throat first which can lead to itchiness or scratchiness in the throat.
 A cold is also accompanied with a runny nose, sneezing, or fatigue.
 A cold may also present with a fever.
 Symptoms of a cold start between 1-3 days if you get infected, and should last about 7-10 days.
 Although there is no cure for the common cold, you can take: